huseynalimehdiyev/travely.az-app/README.md

 # 🇦🇿 Travely — Azerbaijan Travel Assistant (SaaS)
 Travely is a modern, AI-powered travel platform designed to help tourists explore Azerbaijan with ease.
 Built as a full-stack SaaS application, it provides intelligent trip planning, real-time arrival guidance, curated destinations, and a conversational travel assistant.
-Here’s a clean, production-ready **README.md** tailored for your upgraded **Travely – Azerbaijan Travel Assistant SaaS**:

-# 🇦🇿 Travely — Azerbaijan Travel Assistant (SaaS)

-Travely is a modern, AI-powered travel platform designed to help tourists explore Azerbaijan with ease.
-Built as a full-stack SaaS application, it provides intelligent trip planning, real-time arrival guidance, curated destinations, and a conversational travel assistant.

 ## ✨ Features